CollaborationTools/CollaborationTools/README.md

 - data storage

 This should result in features like:
-- creating organisation
+- creating a space
-- joining organisation
+- joining a space
-- synchronisation of org users
+- synchronisation of space users
 - basic chat

 Due to large scope any contributions are welcome.
 For coordination please join [our Discord](https://discord.gg/cT55KFmXgQ).